plone/documentation/docs/contributing/index.md

 Changed from links to inline literals in `CHANGELOG.md` to fix linkcheckbroken. @stevepiercy
 ```

-This would be a poor change log entry.
+The following would be a poor change log entry.

 ```text
 Fix #123456 by chaning config of additionalToolbarComponents [did_not_read_this_guide]